Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 }

-Common causes of poor INP include:
+Common causes of poor INP:

 - Heavy JavaScript execution blocking the main thread